Imnotsure-YT/Orca-Bot/README.md

 For MacOS, I followed the following instructions:

 1. Run `nano ~/.zshrc` on your system terminal.
 This may differ depending on your Mac version/hardware.
-Other systems may use `nano ~/.bashrc`.
+Other Mac systems may use `nano ~/.bashrc`.
 2. Edit the zshrc file in the nano editor:

 `export discord_api = [Your bot token]`